Use your keyboard arrow keys to navigate

 Insights

-35% of the sample indicated that they were born overseas and 17% identified as having a disability.
-14% of respondents identified as LGBTIQ+ and 12% mainly spoke a language other than English.
-6% were of Aboriginal or Torres Strait Islander background.
-53% of the sample did not identify with the options provided.
+31% of the sample indicated they were born overseas and 23% of respondents identified as LGBTIQA+.
+17% identified themselves as speaking a language other than English at home, 15% identified as a person with a disability and 6% as being of Aboriginal and/or Torres Strait Islander background.
+6% of respondents declined to comment on their identity and 35% of the sample did not identify with any options provided.

 Unsplash — Photo: Devon Divine